KlaraMartinsson/BREATHE/README.md

 I wanted to use simple, readable and not to many colors for the website.
 I choose to have mostly orange color because it was a warmth and uplifting tones to it.
 The white and black is more for contrast and structure.

-![Color palette for the website](assets/readme-images/colortheme.png)
+![Color palette for the website](assets/readme-images/colortheme.png) The color palette was created using the [Coolors](https://coolors.co/) website.

 ### Typografi
 Google fonts were used for the logo and for some of the titles.
 I choose 'Libre Baskerville' for the titles and logo and used the common Arial for body and paragraphs.